04-02-2025 14:21

 2. Accept that you have unique currency flows

-Every business is unique and that is reflected in your currency floes, but also in the structure of your assets and liabilities.
+Every business is unique and that is reflected in your currency flows, but also in the structure of your assets and liabilities.
 It is key to understand that currency fluctuations may have an impact and the decision to hedge or not is not as simple as a roll of the dice.
 For a business that relies on foreign manufactures or suppliers, Nordea Markets has developed a specific service: Learn more about Exchange at home.

 3. Decide what rules you want to apply to your FX risk management – and stick to them